leonidlouis/peakflo-takehome-test/README.md

 ![Image of output of application](assets/sample-result-from-app.png)

 ## Tests
+[Click Here](https://app.codecov.io/gh/leonidlouis/peakflo-takehome-test) to see the latest coverage report.

 Unit & integration tests are provided in `tests` directory.
 Whenever `main.py` is called through the command line, it will first execute these tests before calculating the fare.
 Application will exit if there's an error in the test.
 ### Running Tests Separately
 You can run unit tests independently with: